 Papa Pounamu was established in 2017, to bring together diversity and inclusion practices across the Public Service and to support Public Sector chief executives to meet their diversity and inclusion obligations and goals.
 Papa Pounamu is co-chaired by Naomi Ferguson, Chief Executive of Inland Revenue and Peter Mersi, Chief Executive of Ministry of Transport.

 Naomi and Peter are also the Functional Co-Leads for Diversity and Inclusion in the Public Service.
 They were appointed to these roles by the Public Service Commissioner.
 These roles are responsible for leading diversity and inclusion progress in the Public Service.
 They are also responsible for championing diversity and inclusion and supporting chief executives to meet their obligations and expectations in the Public Service Act.

 Papa Pounamu is committed to achieving better outcomes for all diversity groups.
 We recognise and value the unique aspects of all diversity dimensions, such as ethnicity, gender, rainbow, disability and more.
 We also acknowledge that diversity doesn’t exist in silos.
 We take an inclusive and intersectional lens to all the work we do.

-Papa Pounamu sets a work programme for the Public Service, in consultation with the public service Chief Executives, so we can consistently grow our diversity and inclusion capability.
-The 2020-2021 Papa Pounamu work programme has five priority areas of focus which Chief Executives have agreed to make mandatory within their agencies.
+Papa Pounamu sets a work programme for the Public Service, in consultation with the public sector chief executives, so we can consistently grow our diversity and inclusion capability.
+The 2020-2021 Papa Pounamu work programme has five priority areas of focus which chief executives have agreed to make mandatory within their agencies.
 These five areas will work together to create positive impact across all diversity dimensions.
-As we develop more information on each of the areas you will be able to click on the links below to find out more:
+For more information on each of the areas click on the links below:

 These five priority areas are additional to the existing diversity and inclusion commitments that many agencies will have.
 They are likely to relate to or complement existing commitments.